-With just under two months to go until the Tokyo Olympics, Team GB have announced their 18-player squad for the women’s football tournament.
+With just under a month to go until the Tokyo Olympics, Team GB have announced their 18-player squad for the women’s football tournament.

 Women’s football at the Olympics starts two days before the event officially kicks off, running from July 21 to August 6, with 12 teams split into three groups of four.
 The top two of each group qualify to the knockout stages, while the best two third-placed nations will join them.

 Team GB were handed a tough group for the Olympics, drawn alongside hosts Japan, Canada and Chile, with Team GB vs Chile kicking off the tournament in Sapporo on July 21.

 Interim England manager Hege Riise will take charge of Team GB, and on Thursday she named the 18-player squad that she will be taking to Tokyo this summer, with a further four travelling as reserves.
 The squad (including the reserves) consists of 19 English players, two Scottish and one Welsh.